 Dear Bat World Sanctuary Supporter,

-As always, thank you for your incredible support!
+As always, thank you, dear friends, for your incredible support!
 We could not save these precious beings without you. ♥